OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ## what's mmtk then?

 The [MMTk](https://www.mmtk.io/) project has been around since 2004.
-Its goal is simple: tracing garbage collection is notoriously hard, so many would benefit greatly from a GC framework that does a lot of the heavy lifting.
-Through its API and its bindings, you can implement any of several *plans*(garbage collection algorithms - mark and sweep, semispace, )
+Tracing garbage collection is notoriously hard, so MMTk aims to provide a language-agnostic GC framework to do a lot of the heavy lifting.
+[Here's a short video introduction](https://www.youtube.com/watch?v=0mldpiYW1X4).

+Through MMTk's API and bindings, you can incorporate any of several pre-existing *plans* (garbage collection algorithms - mark and sweep, semispace, etc.) into your VM, or create your own plan.
+So you can easily support various GC algorithms, as opposed to tightly coupling your VM to any chosen GC approach; and all this in any language, AND while being fast.
+It's really, really cool stuff.

-It's got sturdy bindings for [OpenJDK](https://github.com/mmtk/mmtk-openjdk), [V8](https://github.com/mmtk/mmtk-v8) and some for [Julia](https://github.com/mmtk/mmtk-julia) are actively in development.
-It clearly works with much larger virtual machines than mine.
+It's got sturdy bindings for [OpenJDK](https://github.com/mmtk/mmtk-openjdk), [V8](https://github.com/mmtk/mmtk-v8), among others like for [Julia](https://github.com/mmtk/mmtk-julia) or [Ruby](https://github.com/mmtk/mmtk-ruby), so it clearly works with much larger virtual machines than mine.

 My reasoning behind choosing MMTk for `som-rs` was:
-- I want to be able to easily switch between different GC strategies.
+- I want to be able to easily switch between different GC strategies, because modularity makes me happy and so that I have the ability to evaluate the performance impact of different algorithms on my work if I want.
 - I want to *not* have to implement these GC strategies myself, since I *know* this would take me ages.
 I'm more used to [metacompilation systems](https://stefan-marr.de/papers/oopsla-larose-et-al-ast-vs-bytecode-interpreters-in-the-age-of-meta-compilation/) giving me GC for free than me implementing it myself...
 - It is written in Rust!
-The previously mentioned bindings need to do FFI, but we sure don't.
+The previously mentioned bindings needed to do [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), but *we* sure don't.
-- I want it to not be a massive timesink please

-But software is war[^software-is-war], and all warfare is based on deception: therefore I deceived myself with unreasonably short estimates.
-So this last point does not account for the fact that implementing GC did in fact take me forever.
-Oops.
+Though with regards to it not taking ages to implement, software is war[^software-is-war] and all warfare is based on deception: therefore I unfortunately deceived myself with unreasonably short time estimates.

+So this last point does not account for the fact that implementing GC did in fact take me forever (oops).
 This is a major motivation for this blog post: sharing my experience and my code, to help others get up to speed faster than I did.

 All warfare is also based on planning, so the game plan was:
 - get a basic *mark-and-sweep* GC working: it traverses the graph, finds and marks the garbage, sweeps it.